 There’s something about an island that’s synonymous with adventure.
-Whether it’s childhood dreams of palm trees and buried treasure, or grown-up fantasies of white-sand beaches and azure waves, islands offer a sense of freedom and isolation, as well as excitement.
+Whether it’s childhood dreams of pirates and buried treasure, or grown-up fantasies of white-sand beaches and azure waves, islands offer a sense of freedom, isolation, and excitement.

 1. The Greek islands